-A tree stand is a number of trees close together that were exposed to more or less the same winds, such as in a large garden, park, or forest.
-To use this as a Damage Indicator, we need the average tree strength (see: for the tree stand and the percentage of snapped or uprooted trees.
+A tree stand is a number of trees close together that were exposed to more or less the same winds, such as in a park, or forest, where assessing the sturdiness of every single tree is not feasible.
+To use this as a Damage Indicator, we need the average tree strength (see: 3.4.2) for the tree stand and the percentage of snapped or uprooted trees.